nordbearbotdev/phantom-ios/README.md

 # Report Bugs/Feature Requests/Security Issues

-To report bugs and request new features, please contact the Threema support team.
+To report bugs and request new features, please contact the Phantom support team.

-If you find a security issue in Threema, please follow responsible disclosure and report it to us via Threema or by encrypted email, we will try to respond as quickly as possible.
-You can find the contact details at threema.ch/contact (section "Security").
+If you find a security issue in Phantom, please follow responsible disclosure and report it to us via Phantom or by encrypted email, we will try to respond as quickly as possible.
+You can find the contact details at phantom.org/contact (section "Security").